 Directional Antenna - An antenna that sends and receives most of its signal in one direction.
 A TV antenna on a rooftop is an example of a directional antenna.

 FRS - Family Radio Service.
 A type of low-power "Personal Radio Service," as designated by the Federal Communications Commission.
-These are the common, retail "blister-pack" walkie Talkie radios sold at Wal-Mart, Best Buy, Home Depot, and others.
-FRS radios are Handie Talkies only, have non-detachable antennas, and cannot transmit to Repeaters.
-This service does not require a license to operate.
+These are the common, retail "blister-pack" walkie talkie radios sold at Wal-Mart, Best Buy, Home Depot, and others.
+FRS radios are low-powered, Handie Talkies only, have non-detachable antennas, and cannot transmit to Repeaters.
+FRS service does not require a license to operate.

 Gain - The amount by which an antenna might increase the signal fed to it.
 Also, see "dB."

-Handie Talkie - Also known as a Walkie Talkie, or portable radio, a Handie Talkie is a type of self-contained, battery-operated, two-way radio that can be easily carried and used.
+Handie Talkie - Also known as a Walkie Talkie, portable radio or "HT," a Handie Talkie is a type of self-contained, battery-operated, two-way radio that can be easily carried and used.